Ian Kinsler: International career

 In 2017, Kinsler participated in the 2017 World Baseball Classic as a member of Team USA and won a gold medal in the competition.
+Kinsler played in seven games where he had eight hits, slashed .267/.353/.400 with a homerun in the gold-medal game against Puerto Rico.

 In March 2020, Kinsler obtained Israeli citizenship and joined Team Israel.
 The team qualified to play baseball at the 2020 Summer Olympics in Tokyo.
 On June 21, 2021, in preparation for the games (which were postponed to 2021 due to the COVID-19 pandemic), Kinsler signed a contract with the Long Island Ducks of the Atlantic League of Professional Baseball.
-He played with the club from July 2 to 8, then joined Team Israel on a barnstorming tour in the Northeastern United States.
+He played with the club from July 2 to 8, then joined Israel on a barnstorming tour in the northeastern United States.

-Kinsler played second base for Team Israel at the 2020 Summer Olympics.
-He batted four for 18, hitting .222/.333/.444 with a double and a home run.
-Team Israel went 1–4 overall, defeating Mexico but losing to the United States, the Dominican Republic, and twice to South Korea.
+Kinsler played second base for Israel at the 2020 Summer Olympics.
+He batted 4-for-18, hitting .222/.333/.444 with a double and a home run.
+Israel went 1–4, defeating Mexico but losing to the United States, the Dominican Republic, and twice to South Korea.

-Israel competed in the 2023 World Baseball Classic in Miami, in which Kinsler managed the team.
+Kinsler managed Israel in the 2023 World Baseball Classic in Miami.
+Israel went 1–3, exiting after the group stage.